Vietnam.vn - Nền tảng quảng bá Việt Nam

 It has been known for some time that mast cells can be directly activated by allergens.
 The new study shows that they can also be activated indirectly, through scratching and the chain reaction that follows.
 Neutrophil-induced inflammation was significantly increased when mice scratched and activated both pathways.

 Notably, the day after exposure to the allergen, mice that were allowed to scratch had less dangerous Staphylococcus aureus bacteria on their skin than either the group that couldn’t scratch or the group that had been genetically engineered to not feel itchy.
-This finding suggests that scratching has an antibacterial benefit, explaining why we find it satisfying to scratch an itch.
+This finding suggests that scratching has antibacterial benefits, explaining why we find it satisfying to scratch an itch.

 However, Dr. Kaplan cautions that the study only focused on acute itch.
 With chronic itch caused by conditions like eczema or diabetes, constant scratching can damage the skin and allow S. aureus bacteria to thrive.